 (For those of you with a discerning eye, this starter was fed with whole wheat flour a couple of cycles back and has since kept its darker, nuttier color.
 Not to be confused with this.)

 Let me start by saying that all of the loaves were tasty.
-I had a small panel of taste testers (my kids), and they liked different loaves for different reasons.
+I had a small panel of taste testers (my neighbors and my kids, all of whom have refined their Amish Friendship Bread palate by now), and they liked different loaves for different reasons.
 When I asked them which was closest to the original Amish Friendship Bread flavor, the winner was (drum roll) the buttermilk substitute.

 In the old days, buttermilk was what remained after the butter was churned.
 The liquid cream was left to ferment, converting milk sugars into lactic acid (sound familiar?).
 Nowadays we have to pasteurize things, so lactic-acid bacteria is added to pasteurized skim or low-fat milk to make buttermilk.